 The Ministry of Agriculture is responsible for regulating the protection of geographical indications and designations of origin for food and wine.
-The Act on Protected Designations of Origin, Protected Geographical Indications and Traditional Specialties Guaranteed (NN80/2013, NN14/2014) transposes EU Regulation 1151/2012.
-The Regulation on Protected Designations of Origin and Protected Geographical Indications, Traditional Expressions and Labeling Wines (NN141/2010, NN31/2011, NN78/2011, NN120/2012) is pertinent for wine.
+The Regulation on Protected Designations of Origin, Protected Geographical Indications and Traditional Specialties Guaranteed (NN65/2015) transposes EU Regulation 1151/2012 and regulates national level registration.
+The Regulation on Protected Designations of Origin and Protected Geographical Indications, Traditional Expressions and Labeling Wines (NN141/2010, NN31/2011, NN78/2011, NN120/2012) is pertinent for wine (see Section VI. of this report on wine).